Understanding Block Blobs, Append Blobs, and Page Blobs

 Any blob can be duplicated in a snapshot.
 For information about snapshots, see Creating a Snapshot of a Blob.

 Block blobs let you upload large blobs efficiently.
 Block blobs are comprised of blocks, each of which is identified by a block ID.
 You create or modify a block blob by writing a set of blocks and committing them by their block IDs.
-Each block can be a different size, up to a maximum of 4 MB.
-The maximum size for a block blob is 200 GB, and a block blob can include no more than 50,000 blocks.
-If you are writing a block blob that is no more than 64 MB in size, you can upload it in its entirety with a single write operation.
-Storage clients default to a 32 MB maximum single block upload, settable using the SingleBlobUploadThresholdInBytes property.
-When a block blob upload is larger than the value in this property, storage clients break the file into blocks.
-You can set the number of threads used to upload the blocks in parallel using the ParallelOperationThreadCount property.
+Each block can be a different size, up to a maximum of 4 MB, and a block blob can include up to 50,000 blocks.
+The maximum size of a block blob is therefore slightly more than 195 GB (4 MB X 50,000 blocks).
+If you are writing a block blob that is no more than 64 MB in size, you can upload it in its entirety with a single write operation; see Put Blob.

 When you upload a block to a blob in your storage account, it is associated with the specified block blob, but it does not become part of the blob until you commit a list of blocks that includes the new block's ID.
 New blocks remain in an uncommitted state until they are specifically committed or discarded.
 Writing a block does not update the last modified time of an existing blob.